 “Becoming a dietitian would give me the credibility to be a nutrition voice in food and public health at the system level where that voice is often underrepresented.”

 A lot of dietetic education is focused on one- on-one clinical counseling.
 When you take a step back, you can see that clients need things like higher wages, affordable access to fruits and vegetables, and education –-that there are bigger external factors affecting people’s food choices.
 Becoming a dietitian would give me the credibility to be a nutrition voice in food and public health at the system level where that voice is often underrepresented.

 It was my “reach school.”
-The UW School of Public Health is a top school in the U.S. The combined internship and masters (in NSP’s Graduate Coordinated Program in Dietetics) was a big draw, and an MPH option in Nutrition is unique.
+The UW School of Public Health is a top school in the United States.
+The combined internship and master’s in the Graduate Coordinated Program in Dietetics was a big draw, and an MPH option in nutrition is unique.
 I loved the idea of going to the Pacific Northwest.
 I was able to make the move financially thanks to the UW’s Top Scholar Award.

 The Nutritional Sciences Program experience was phenomenal, formative, and challenging.
 My cohort was so close and supportive.
 In the real world if you’re working in public health or nutrition, you are part of a group of people that you rely on, and everybody is important.
 The program does a really good job of creating cohesion.
 As part of my work with Dr. Otten, I did qualitative analysis spun off from the City of Seattle’s Food Waste Assessment and Recovery Report.
 This project looked at the state and local level in food waste.
 The science on this is emerging and it was exciting to publish.
 The dietetics internship was also key, I was able to create a strong network and to demonstrate my experience.
 I even worked on the same initiatives and was a known entity when I went to work for Washington State.
 The program went above and beyond to create opportunities for me going into policy.
 They helped me be my best.